BlackFrog1/earthenterprise.doc/Portable-Server.md

 ### Install Python

-Download and install [Python](https://www.python.org/downloads/) 2.7 or later.
+Download and install [Python](https://www.python.org/downloads/) the latest Python 2.7 package.

 Once you have Python installed, make sure you have `pexpect` and `tornado` installed.
 E.g.: